-Summer is here, which means long,light and warm days (hopefully).
-As I'm sure you are aware, Year 6 is a very important year as it will be the last year of your child's primary education at Dovecot Primary School, and they will be formally tested w/c 14th May.
-Attendance is criitical for all of us, nobody can afford to miss a day!
-Don't forget the new initiative which means that the class with each week's best attendance is rewarded with toast.
-It needs to us, and not just for the tasty snack!
+Hello!
+As I'm sure you are aware, Year 6 is a very important year as it will be the last year of your child's primary education at Dovecot Primary School, and they will be formally tested w/c 13th May.
+Attendance is critical for all of us, nobody can afford to miss a day!
+Don't forget the initiative which means that the class with the best attendance each week is rewarded with toast.
+It is so important, and not just for the tasty snack!

-To support them further, we believe that listening to children read is very important indeed.
+To support them further, we believe that listening to children read is vital.
 Children are expected to read from their school library book every night: parents/guardians can record their child’s progress in their reading record books.
 Together, we need to challenge every child to read widely, and often.
-How many can earn Silver, or Gold, reading awards this term, and add to the list of completed books which we keep individually?
-We have several Silver and Bronze winners, but where are all the Golds?
+How many can earn Bronze or Silver reading awards this term, or move up to the next colour in the reading scheme?